Whisper: Fast Flooding for Low-Power Wireless Networks: Evaluating in flooding scenarios

-\emph{\textbf{Metrics}.} We focus on two key performance metrics: reliability and radio-on time.
+\paragraph{Metrics} We focus on two key performance metrics: reliability and radio-on time.
 We compute the \emph{per-node reliability} as the ratio of the total number of \packets successfully received by a node and the total number of \packets sent during an experiment.
 We then derive the \emph{network reliability} as the average of the reliability of all nodes in the network.
-The \emph{radio on-time} is time the radio is turned on and active (including idle listening) during a \name (or \glossy) slot.
+The \emph{radio on-time} is the time the radio is turned on and active (including idle listening) during a \name (or \glossy) slot.
 As for the case of reliability, the radio-on time of the network is computed as the average of the radio-on time of each node.

-\emph{\textbf{Testbed}.} We run our experiments on the FlockLab testbed \cite{Lim2013+FlockLab}.
-Flocklab is an indoor testbed with 27 nodes deployed in an office building of ETH Zurich in Switzerland.
-The nodes available for our experiments are the MTM-CM5000-MSP, equipped with the MSP430F1611 low-power microcontroller~\cite{msp430f1611} and the CC2420 IEEE 802.15.4 transceiver~\cite{CC242013}.
+\paragraph{Testbed} We run our experiments on the FlockLab testbed \cite{Lim2013+FlockLab}.
+FlockLab is an indoor testbed with 27 nodes deployed in an office building of the ETH Zurich in Switzerland.
+The nodes available for our experiments are the Tmote Sky, equipped with the MSP430F1611 low-power microcontroller~\cite{msp430f1611} and the CC2420 IEEE~802.15.4 transceiver~\cite{CC24202013}.

-\emph{\textbf{\name and \glossy versions used in the evaluation}.} To illustrate the performance of \name in detail, we implement different versions of the protocol. \name is the full-fledged protocol that includes direction-aware sampling (see Sec.~\ref{subsec:direction_aware_sampling}) and exploits the TXFIFO looping mode (see Sec. \ref{subsec:packlets_identical}).
-In \name we further use a 2-byte preamble as mentioned in Sec.~\ref{subsec:packet} and set $N_{tx}=3$.
+\paragraph{\name and \glossy versions used in the evaluation} To illustrate the performance of \name in detail, we implement different versions of the protocol. \name is the full-fledged protocol that includes direction-aware sampling (see Sec.~\ref{subsec:direction_aware_sampling}) and exploits the TXFIFO looping mode (see Sec.~\ref{subsec:packlets_identical}).
+In \name, we further use a 2-byte preamble as mentioned in Sec.~\ref{subsec:packet} and set $N_{tx}=3$.

 We also explore the performance of \name in a series of other configurations, e.g., with lazy sampling instead of direction-aware sampling, with a 4-byte instead of 2-byte preamble, as well as with different values of $N_{tx}$.
 In the plots, we indicate after the name of \name the specific change with respect to the default implementation, i.e, ``\name (lazy)'' indicates a version of \name that uses lazy sampling but keeps the TXFIFO looping mode, the 2-byte preamble and $N_{tx}=3$.
-Lastly, we also consider the fully IEEE 802.15.4 compliant version of \name described in Sec.~\ref{subsec:whisper_compliant}. \name (compliant) uses a 4-byte preamble, lazy sampling, $N_{tx}=14$ and does not exploit the TXFIFO looping mode.
+Lastly, we also consider the fully IEEE 802.15.4-compliant version of \name described in Sec.~\ref{subsec:whisper_compliant}. \name (compliant) uses a 4-byte preamble, lazy sampling, $N_{tx}=14$ and does not exploit the TXFIFO looping mode.